NBA Hall of Fame

 His overall impact, combining collegiate excellence and professional contributions, earned him induction into the Naismith Memorial Basketball Hall of Fame in 1987.

-Houbregs' Awards & Records
+Houbregs' Awards & Honors

 • Helms Foundation Player of the Year (1953)